Cummins ISX15 Engines For Sale

 |Torque||Up to 2,050 lb-ft (depending on application)|

 |Weight||3,021 lbs (dry)|

 Give us a call today at 844-340-4114 for immediate sales and support for the Cummins 4BT, Cummins 6BT, 6CT, ISC, 855, QSB 4.5 L or CAT 3306.
-If you have any questions check out our FAQ Page.
+If you have any questions on our Cummins ISX engines, check out our FAQ Page.
 We are always ready to help or just listen to your crazy off-roading adventures!